-Eucalyptus is also used as a very pretty indoor plant.
-When growing it indoors, note that eucalyptus is considered a heavy feeder and requires full sun.
-Highly adaptable to most soils, the main concern is to pay close attention to basic feeding, lighting, and watering needs.
-It is interesting to note that many varieties of eucalyptus also produce such fragrant blossoms in the wild, that they are considered highly desirable for attracting bees.
+Eucalyptus is also a very pretty indoor plant.
+When growing it indoors, note that eucalyptus is a heavy feeder and requires full sun.
+While the plant is highly adaptable to most soils, the main concern is to pay close attention to basic feeding, lighting, and watering needs.
+It is interesting to note that many varieties of eucalyptus also produce such fragrant blossoms in the wild, they are considered highly desirable for attracting bees.
 For most of us, this may not apply as the plant will probably not blossom under less than optimal conditions.

 Cut the branches to your desired height as the plants grow.
-All parts of the plant are used medicinally: leaves, bark, and roots as all contain the potent oil.
+All parts of the plant are used medicinally: leaves, bark, and roots all contain the potent oil.

-Important Note: This oil is never to be used straight on the skin or ingested alone.
-Follow the suggestions below for preparing herbal infusions, salves, and other natural remedies for using eucalyptus.
+Important Note: This oil should not be used directly on the skin or ingested.
+Follow the suggestions below for preparing herbal infusions, salves, and other natural remedies using eucalyptus.

 How to Dry and Preserve Eucalyptus

-Eucalyptus branches can be dried on the stem by hanging the branches upside down in a small bunch.
+Eucalyptus leaves can be dried on the stem by hanging the branches upside down in a small bunch.
 You can also remove the leaves and place them on a paper towel or drying screen.
 With either method, allow the eucalyptus to air dry until the leaves are slightly leathery for older leaves and crispy for the smaller leaves.
-Once dry, store eucalyptus leaves in glass jars with a tight sealing lid.
+Once dry, store eucalyptus leaves in glass jars with a tightly sealed lid.

 If you would like to use the branches for crafts, one of the best ways to preserve them is with glycerin:

 Choose a container that is large enough to hold your entire eucalyptus branch.

 Mix one part glycerin with two parts boiling water.

-Pour some of the liquid into your container, then insert the eucalyptus until they are standing in about three inches of liquid.
+Pour some of the cooled liquid into your container, then insert the eucalyptus branches until they are standing in about three inches of liquid.

 Keep the jar in a cool, dark place and inspect the plants weekly.
 Add more liquid as needed to keep it at the optimum level.

 It may take anywhere between one to eight weeks for all the leaves to change color.
 When they have, the process is complete.